Consensys/mythx-docs/README.md

 # MythX Developer, Partner, and Contributor Guide

-A guide for partners and developers using MythX.
+A guide for MythX contributors, partners, and developers.

 ## setup for working on the docs